Numerical relativity higher order gravitational waveforms of eccentric, spinning, non-precessing binary black hole mergers: Importance of higher order harmonics

 \section{Importance of higher order harmonics}

 Having computed higher order wave modes, $h^{lm}(t)$, we can construct the full waveform

-where ${}_{-2}Y_{lm}(\theta,\phi)$ are the spin-weight\textendash 2 spherical harmonics computed at a particular inclination ($\theta$) and azimuth ($\phi$). $\theta=0$ corresponds to observing the binary face-on i.e., with the orbital angular momentum vector pointed towards the observer.
+where ${}_{-2}Y_{lm}(\theta,\phi)$ are the spin-weight\textendash 2 spherical harmonics computed at a particular inclination ($\theta$) and azimuth ($\phi$). $\theta=0$ corresponds to observing the binary face-on i.e., with the orbital angular momentum vector pointed toward the observer.

-Since nearly eccentric waveforms resemble quasi-circular signals near merger due to circularization, we compute the importance of including higher order harmonics on the signal across the entire waveform evolution to better quantify the effect of eccentricity.
-From the results of \cite{Adam:2018prd} section III, the $\Delta \mathcal{B}$ metric is used.
+Since nearly eccentric waveforms resemble quasicircular signals near merger due to circularization, we compute the importance of including higher order harmonics on the signal across the entire waveform evolution to better quantify the effect of eccentricity.
+From the results of \cite{Adam:2018prd} Sec.
+III, the $\Delta \mathcal{B}$ metric is used.
 It involves integrating over the entire numerical relativity waveform (after removing junk radiation)

 where $(\hat{\theta},\hat{\phi})$ represent the orientation that maximizes the $(\ell=|m|=2)$ mode of $\mathcal{B}$.
-To find the $(\theta,\phi)$ combination that maximizes the contribution of higher order modes in terms of SNR calculations, we scan across $(\theta,\phi)$ space at a resolution of $0.01$ radians and select the orientation ($\theta^*,\phi^*$) that maximizes $\Delta \mathcal{B}$ in Equation~\ref{eqn:delta_b}.
-The resultant optimal orientation is usually within 3 categories: one with the inclination close to the pole, one with inclination close to the equator and one slightly apart from both these angles.
+To find the $(\theta,\phi)$ combination that maximizes the contribution of higher order modes in terms of SNR calculations, we scan across $(\theta,\phi)$ space at a resolution of $0.01$ radians and select the orientation ($\theta^*,\phi^*$) that maximizes $\Delta \mathcal{B}$ in Eq.~\eqref{eqn:delta_b}.
+The resultant optimal orientation is usually within three categories: one with the inclination close to the pole, one with inclination close to the equator and one slightly apart from both these angles.